Next Generation Welding Helmets Offer Benefits for Operator Comfort and Productivity

 New helmet technologies

-Helmets play a critical role in a successful welding operation, impacting welding operator safety, operator comfort, overall productivity and weld quality.
-There are many reasons why companies should stay updated on new helmet technologies and invest in these technologies for the benefit of their employees.
+Helmets play a critical role in a successful welding operation, impacting welding operator safety, operator comfort, weld quality and overall productivity.

-Advanced helmet technologies help ensure that companies continue to meet safety regulations and compliance requirements, such as those set by the Occupational Safety and Health Administration (OSHA).
-Ensuring compliance helps companies avoid potential fines that could impact the bottom line.
-There is also a concern of the rising cost of workplace injuries and related downtime, which can be addressed, in part, by ensuring employees are protected with the best possible helmet.
+There are many reasons why companies should stay updated on new helmet technologies and invest in them for the benefit of their employees.
+Advanced helmet technologies help companies and their workforce meet safety regulations and compliance requirements, including those set by the Occupational Safety and Health Administration (OSHA).
+Focusing on compliance helps companies avoid potential fines that could impact the bottom line.
+It also helps prevent the rising cost of workplace injuries and related downtime, which can be addressed, in part, by taking steps to keep employees safe and protected with proper PPE, including the best possible welding helmet.

-Why is the proper helmet so important?
+Why is the proper welding helmet so important?

-- Reduced helmet weight and improved balance, to help minimize torque on the welding operator’s neck and lessen fatigue.
+• Reduced helmet weight and improved balance to help minimize torque on the welding operator’s neck and lessen fatigue.

-- Next generation helmets are designed with the thinnest and lightest materials available that don’t compromise durability.
+• Next-generation welding helmets are designed with the thinnest and lightest materials available that don’t compromise durability.
 Slim designs featured in newer helmets also allow entry into tight spaces for welding, making it safer and easier to get the job done.

-- Some next generation welding helmets are specifically designed to be used in conjunction with low profile half-mask respirators, providing a comfortable solution that protects the welding operator from weld fumes.
+• Some next-generation welding helmets are specifically designed to be used in conjunction with low-profile half-mask respirators, providing a comfortable solution that protects the welding operator from weld fumes.

 Respiratory and non-respiratory helmet options

-With the increasing stringency of the industry’s weld fume regulations, along with a more vested interest by companies in safety, companies may find the need for varying levels of respiratory protection (e.g. half-mask, PAPR or SAR systems).
+With the increasing stringency of the industry’s weld fume regulations, along with a more vested interest by companies in safety, companies may find the need for varying levels of respiratory protection (e.g., half-mask, PAPR or SAR systems).

 Few manufacturers provide the modularity and variety in their helmet offering to encompass all those solutions.
 Look for products that provide the ability to easily select and switch between respiratory solutions that are most comfortable for welding operators and best fit their needs.